nushell/nushell/README.md

 ## Pipelines

 In Unix, it's common to pipe between commands to split up a sophisticated command over multiple steps.
 Nu takes this a step further and builds heavily on the idea of _pipelines_.
 Just as the Unix philosophy, Nu allows commands to output from stdout and read from stdin.
 Additionally, commands can output structured data (you can think of this as a third kind of stream).
-Commands that work in the pipeline fit into one of three categories
+Commands that work in the pipeline fit into one of three categories:

 * Commands that produce a stream (eg, `ls`)
 * Commands that filter a stream (eg, `where type == "Directory"`)